dssg/hitchhikers-guide/curriculum/0_before_you_start/software-setup/README.md

  ```
  sudo yum install libpq-devel
  ```

- For Windows - or if you want a graphical interface to databases - you might  want to use [DBeaver](http://dbeaver.jkiss.org/).

 2. Once you have the postgres client installed, you can access the training database with it.
 However, the database server only allows access from the training server.
 Thus, you need to set up an SSH tunnel through the training  server to the Postgres server:
  ```
  ssh -fNT -L 8888:POSTGRESURL:5432 -i pathtokey yourusername@SERVERURL